bronxc/scripts-2/README.md

 Automates nmap scans WIP
 nmap-full.sh
-open.sh # reads from a nmap file and displays open ports and ports in a format to be fed in Nessus
+open.sh # reads from a nmap file and displays open ports and ports in a format to be fed in Nessus vlancheck.sh # quick nmap wrapper to check ports and hosts accessible from one VLAN to another VLAN

 Metasploit
 =====